prominenceai/deepstream-services-library/docs/api-pipeline.md

 <br>

 ### *dsl_pipeline_xwindow_handle_get*
 This service returns the current XWindow handle in use by the named Pipeline.
-The handle is set to `Null` on Pipeline creation, and updated on either Pipeline XWindow creation, or passed into the Pipeline by the client.
+The handle is set to `Null` on Pipeline creation and will remain `Null` until,
+1. The Pipeline creates an internal XWindow synchronized with one or more Window-Sinks, or
+2. The Client Application passes an XWindow handle into the Pipeline by calling [dsl_pipeline_xwindow_handle_set](#dsl_pipeline_xwindow_handle_set).

 ```C++
 DslReturnType dsl_pipeline_xwindow_handle_get(const wchar_t* pipeline, Window* handle);
 ```